How it Works

 - Teachers choose a film from Teen Screen’s diverse lineup and schedule their screening date.
-There are different offerings for Teen Screen vs. Teen Screen Virtual, but both programs contain films that focus on The Holocaust, Genocide, and Social Justice/Human Rights themes.
+There are different offerings for Teen Screen vs. Teen Screen Virtual, but both programs contain films that focus on the Holocaust, Genocide, STEM, Environmentalism, and Social Justice/Human Rights themes.

 - Teen Screen provides a study guide for the film and an optional in-classroom or virtual lesson, guided by an experienced educator, that prepare students to see the film.

 - School groups meet at a movie theater to watch the film.
 Alternatively, Teen Screen Virtual allows teachers and students to watch films at school or at home via internet connection.